Parents as Partners

 What should I do if my child is too unwell to attend school?

-Telephone school (telephones usually manned from 8.00 a.m. and there is a facility to leave a message for absence) to record that your child will be absent from school or send a message via school spider.
+Telephone school (telephones are usually manned from 8.00 a.m. and there is a facility to leave a message for absence) to record that your child will be absent or send a message via school spider.

 If the absence continues it is important that you keep in touch with school – ringing every day or reporting the absence on school spider if possible please.